The page has been translated by Gen AI.

 Ethernet Instance 0 Internet Protocol Version 6 (TCP/IPv6) ms_tcpip6 False

-Active Directory Domain Controller Role Installation
+Install Active Directory Domain Controller role

 Color mode